MerApost/ASSL2025-26/Sub01/README.md

 ![Put here your Use Case Diagram image!](UCD_sdi000008.png)

 ## 4. Assumptions
-* Assumption01: **I consider the actors (animals) who interact with the organization to be secondary operators.**
-* Assumption02: At the includes of the circulatory system with the digestive and excretory systems, , it is "filtered" with the blood, absorbing nutrients and removing waste (toxic nitrogen compounds, carbon dioxide, etc.)
+* Assumption01: At the includes of the circulatory system with the digestive and excretory systems, , it is "filtered" with the blood, absorbing nutrients and removing waste (toxic nitrogen compounds, carbon dioxide, etc.)
-* Assumption03: Ιn the Integumentary System i added an extend for wound healing
+* Assumption02: Ιn the Integumentary System i added an extend for wound healing

 ## 5. Deadline